Interested in becoming a Carriage House doula?

 For birth doulas, our Foundation Birth Doula Training approach is meant to be a combination of self-led learning, hands-on training, and continuing education to be completed over two years with a lifetime birth doula certification from Carriage House Birth.

-For postpartum doulas, ours is a three-day Foundation Postpartum Doula Training for those looking to serve families beyond birth in the energy of non-judgment.
+For postpartum doulas, ours is a three-day in person or 5 week virtual Foundation Postpartum Doula Training for those looking to serve families beyond birth in the energy of non-judgment.
 The sister training to CHB’s Foundation Birth Training, in partnership with Birdsong, is an immersive program teaching participants everything from newborn care to understanding and supporting the psycho spiritual shifts that occur as both babies and parents are born.
 From bone broth and belly binding to multiples care and overnight work, we dive into the practical tools you need while underpinning everything with the essential soft skills of holding space, deep listening, and maintaining your own self care.

 Continuing Education and Workshops, both virtual and in-person, fosters the student's community and deepens knowledge in areas of birth support each student feels drawn toward.
 Our virtual workshops are available to anyone, anywhere!